slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Your productivity as a manager is measured as the productivity of your team.
 Being seated making stuff is not productive.
 The key principle is putting your team’s productivity first.
 Remember, you are a communication hub and a multiplier.
 Think about the things you can delegate vs. the things that only you can do.
 If you truly work for your people instead of hiding at your desk, just tell yourself: what I accomplished today is not yet visible, but it will be.'*

 For that you need to [communicate](#on-communication).
-Hints:

-- Spend one hour a day just talking to your people and everything will be OK.
+Spend one hour a day just talking to your people and everything will be OK.
-- Start a meeting with an overachieving question: «how can we raise sales by 12%?»

 > *'The goal is to move everyone up from «unconfident and incompetent» to «confident and competent».' -- exelius_HN*

 Instead of generalizing and saying «management is useless», it's more correct to say «bad management is counterproductive».
 The only reason there’s so many awful managers is that people like you refuse to do the job.

 How to give feedback?

+You can't make any judgement of the worker without detailed understanding of the specifics of the work.
 Ask instead of telling.
 If you're certain the delivered work is not good enough give a reason.

 > *'«Is that the best you can do?»
 «Interesting, how do you feel about it?»